 The expected output of this project is a campus-based spin out company focused on commercialisation of this technology.
 The engineering team, with collective expertise in medical device, hardware and software development, will contribute to delivering on our technical and commercial goals towards regulatory approval and to make the technology investor ready.

 How to Apply

-Full details of the position and the application process are available through the UCD Human Resources website: job ref 009503 ‘Medical Device Engineer, UCD School of Mechanical & Materials Engineering (Temporary)’.
-Closing date for applications is the 11th of August.
+Full details of the position and the application process are available through the UCD Human Resources website: job ref 010107 ‘Medical Device/MEMS Engineer, UCD School of Mechanical and Materials Engineering (Temporary)’.

 Informal enquiries may be made to

 Email address: email@example.com

 PhD or Postdoctoral Opportunities in Medical Device Design

 The UCD Medical Device Design Group is always looking to attract highly motivated candidates to join our interdisciplinary team, developing medical devices that address clinical needs.
 Our projects focus on the design, development and testing of novel medical devices for a broad suite of clinical indications.